Gagravarr/AlfrescoDocumentChecksums/README.md

 Building - TODO
 ===============
-TODO Convert this to be buildable by the SDK
+TODO Convert this to fully use the new SDK

 License
 =======